beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 Each build undergoes a number of predefined build steps (learn more about [build steps here](http://localhost:4445/en/getting-started/builds-deploys#configuring-build-steps)); these build steps may install your app's dependencies (`install`), test your code's syntax (`lint`), generate any files or assets needed to run your app (`build`), and/or run an automated test suite (`test`).

-If no build steps fail, then the build containing your latest commit is automatically deployed to your `staging` environment.
+If no build steps fail, then the build containing your latest commit to `master` is automatically deployed to your `staging` environment.

 Go ahead and click the **Staging** link in the upper left corner of your left nav to open your new app's `staging` URL.
 You should now see your personal site: